SparebankenVest/akv2k8s-website/source/content/security/authentication.md

 The Env-Injector execute locally inside Pods and needs AKV credentials to download and inject secrets into container programs.
 You can either use default authentication (AKS credentials) or custom authentication.
 The Env-Injector also needs to access the registry where the container image is stored (ACR for example), thus make sure you provide authentication which has read rights to your registry.

+When using `azureCloudConfig`, akv2k8s can use Azure cloud config credentials for Azure Container Registry image inspection.
+For other authentication modes, image inspection uses the Kubernetes service account and image pull secrets configured for the workload.

 Use the following decision tree to find the best option:

 ![Authentication decision tree](https://embed.creately.com/9XlkIhybc1S?type=svg)